William Heysham Overend: Work

-Trafalgar by William Haysham Overend.
+The Hero of Trafalgar, 21 October 1805 (c.
+1891).
 This painting was displayed posthumously in the Royal Academy in 1898.

 Overend found it difficult at first to earn his living as a painter.
 His first successful submission to the Royal Academy was in 1872, and by 1880 he had exhibited twice with both the Royal Academy and the Society of British Artists.
 He continued to exhibit throughout his life, including at the Royal Academy, The Society of British Artists, the Royal Society of Painters in Oils, Liverpool, Glasgow, 1891 Naval Exhibition, and the 1883 World Columbian Exhibition.
 (Note: Johnson and Greutzner list his exhibitions since 1880 as follows: one work at the Dudley Gallery and New Dudley Gallery, two works at the Glasgow Institute of the Fine Arts, one work at the Walker Art Gallery, Liverpool, nine works at the Royal Academy, and five works at the Royal Institute of Oil Painters.
 These were in addition to the two oil paintings he had exhibited at the Royal Academy and the two oil paintings he had shown at Suffolk Street, the headquarters of the then Society of British Artists by 1880.)

 Beginning as a painter, Overend moved into illustration.
 His connection with the Illustrated London News began in 1875 when he illustrated the Sir George Nares Arctic expedition.
 For the next decade at least he was second only to Richard Caton Woodville as an illustrator for the paper.
 Overend also illustrated articles in The English Illustrated Magazine from 1891, Good Words from 1894, The Rambler from 1897, The Pall Mall Magazine, and the juvenile periodicals The Boy's Own Paper, and Chums from 1892, Overend also drew for The Illustrated Naval and Military Magazine, The Graphic, The Magazine of Art, and The Leisure Hour, London Society, St. Nicholas, and The Penny Illustrated Paper.

 Overend's work was characterised by thoroughness.
 He maintained a stock of uniforms and weapons to serve as models for his drawings.
 During the 1891 Naval Exhibition at Chelsea (2 May 1891 – October 1891) he loaned the following to the exhibition from his collection: